JakubDziworski/JakubDziworski.github.io/_posts/2016-03-11-enkel_3_hello_enkel.md

 Instead of going through the details of each module separately I will describe all of them at once in the most minimalistic way.
 After each iteration I will add some new feature to the project describing it in more detail.

+## Sources

+The project can be cloned from [github repository](https://github.com/JakubDziworski/Enkel-JVM-language).
+The revision described in this post is [50e6996a4faf8d5b469d291a029be05f9e6c9520](https://github.com/JakubDziworski/Enkel-JVM-language/tree/50e6996a4faf8d5b469d291a029be05f9e6c9520).

 ## Features
 In this post I will add following features to the Enkel language: